igorgrv/ForumAPI/README.md

 So that we don't have to keep using `@ResponseBody` every time, Spring has an annotation, called `@RestController`, which will tell Spring that all of the controller's methods will not return a view/page!

 **_DTOClass (DataTransferObject)_**
-DTOClass, is a class that will **only pass the necessary attributes**, that is, there is greater flexibility in choosing what will be in the API. <br> _In the example used, we passed all the attributes of the Topic class, which will have all the attributes of more classes, which is bad!_
+DTOClass, is a class that will **only has the necessary attributes**, that is, there is greater flexibility in choosing what will be in the API. <br> _In the last example, we passed all the attributes of the Topic class, which will have all the attributes of more classes, which is bad!_

 TopicDTO:
 ```java